EdgeVerve/cep-provision/docs/faq.md

 > Is it safe to run CEP script again on a working cluster?

 CEP script was written in a manner that if no configuration changes for a particular node, no service of that node is turned on / turned off / restarted by CEP.
-If some settings has been changed on daemon level, CEP will reload and restart docker daemon.
+If you still want to be cautious you can add '--live-restore' flag to dockerd service command which keeps running containers in daemon downtime.
+By default it is not enabled.

 > How can I distinguish between deployed application and CEP services as both are deployed as a docker service?